 - 1. Personal Illness.
-The approving authority may require the certificate of a physician if he/she deems it advisable. - 2.
+The approving authority may require the certificate of a physician if they deem it advisable.
+Mental Health absences are included in Personal Illness. - 2.
 Illness in the family.
-The absence under this condition shall not apply to children under fourteen years of age.

-- 3. Quarantine of the home.
+The absence under this condition shall not apply to children under fourteen years of age. - 3.
+Quarantine of the home.
 The absence of a child from school under this condition is limited to length of quarantine as fixed by the proper health officials. - 4.
-Emergency or set of circumstances which in the judgment of the Superintendent/designee constitutes a good and sufficient cause for absence from school which may include but not be limited to documented medical appointments.
+Emergency or set of circumstances which in the judgment of the Superintendent/designee constitutes a good and sufficient cause for absence from school which may include but not be limited to documented medical, behavioral or dental appointments.